Your U of T Resource Finder

 GCAC’s weekly Listserv messages provide an easy way to keep track of what upcoming live workshops we are offering.

-Live Online Workshops (Summer 2025)
+Live Online Workshops (Fall 2025)

 Registration for all workshops is required.
 Please click the title of each workshop for a description and registration link.